That 70s Line

 That 70s Line is the nickname of the ice hockey forward line consisting of center Jeff Carter and wingers Tanner Pearson and Tyler Toffoli who played for the National Hockey League's Los Angeles Kings.
 The nickname, a reference to That '70s Show, comes from all three players having jersey numbers in the 70s.
-Debuting in the 2014 Western Conference final, That 70s Line combined for a total of 23 points during that series, allowing the Kings to defeat the Chicago Blackhawks and advance to the 2014 Stanley Cup Finals, which the Kings won.
+Debuting in the 2014 Western Conference final, That 70s Line combined for a total of 23 points during that series, allowing the Kings to defeat the Chicago Blackhawks and advance to the 2014 Stanley Cup Final, which the Kings won.
 The line received credit as a critical factor in helping the Kings win their second Stanley Cup, and were noted for their chemistry and the offensive spark that they provided to the Kings' lineup.

 That 70s Line led the Kings in scoring throughout the beginning of the 2014–15 NHL season; however, after Pearson broke his leg in January 2015, winger Dwight King, who wore number 74, took Pearson's place alongside Carter and Toffoli.
 The original lineup of Carter, Toffoli, and Pearson reunited in December 2015; they played together often until the Kings traded Pearson in 2018.